JackRyanSmith/Group-work/README.md

 GIVEN that I want to know what major sports teams are playing this weekend, and what their standings are

 WHEN I enter a city name
-THEN I'm presented with a list of local leagues and teams (i.e. NBA, MLS, NHL, etc.)
+THEN I'm presented with a check list of local teams with league information (i.e. NBA, MLS, NHL, etc.) that I can select from

-WHEN I select which teams I'm interested in getting more information on AND WHEN I select my desired information type (i.e. next game, schedule, standings, etc.)
+WHEN I select which team(s) I'm interested in getting more information on THEN I'm presented with a check list of possible team information filters (i.e. next game, schedule, standings, etc.)

+WHEN I select my desired information type(s)
-THEN I'm presented with that specific information for those teams I'm interested in
+THEN I'm presented with that specific information for the team(s) I'm interested in
 ```